The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 "Let us be calm," Goldwyn advised, though she felt far from serene herself.
 Shaken by the vehemence in the other woman's voice, she forced herself to remain composed.

 "All that Aeffe has said is true," Frithuswith concurred when the excited girl paused to catch her breath.
 "The eunuch was polite, almost formal with us, and kept his distance.
-I could tell you he was a monster - which might make my story more exciting - but would be untrue."
+I could tell you he was a monster –which might make my story more exciting – but would be untrue."
 The young, unmarried daughter of a nobleman, Frithuswith possessed a graceful, dignified manner, and prided herself on her honesty and objectivity.
 Unlike many of the women, she had been educated by tutors and could read and write.
 She had always enjoyed reading histories which told of dealings with folk in faraway lands.
 Now here she was, telling about the unique customs of a strange and alien people.
 Aside from the alarming circumstances, she felt as though she were some great explorer who was regaling an eager crowd with fascinating tales of his journey.

-"Then after the eunuch had told you these things, what happened?" a puzzled Goldwyn asked.
+"Then after the servant had told you these things, what happened?" a puzzled Goldwyn asked.
 Although Waerburh had hinted of terrible things occurring in the slaver’s tent, the accounts of the other two women seemed innocuous enough.

 "After the meal, servants carried in large trays of desserts.
 There were confections of the lightest consistencies, as delicate as the down from a thistle; others, thin and crisp and covered with the seeds of poppies and other seeds with which I am unfamiliar; I believe they called them sesame.
 Some were covered in sticky icing and filled with the most delicious flavors of fruits.
 There were wafers that melted in the mouth, and some sort of cracker that when, first tasted, was overwhelmingly salty, but, after being swallowed, left a taste of honey in the mouth.
-When the men had eaten all they wanted, the master slaver bade us to take what we wished while they drank a strange black frothy liquid in tiny cups.
-The draught - which they said was called 'coffee' - was much too potent for any of us, so they allowed us to drink tea or water instead."
+When the men had eaten all they wanted, Esarahddon bade us to take what we wished while they drank a strange black frothy liquid in tiny cups.
+The draught – which they said was called 'coffee' – was much too potent for any of us, so they allowed us to drink tea or water instead."
 Frithuswith surveyed the throng of women, her haughty eyes narrowed somewhat, challenging anyone to gainsay her.

 "Were you not afraid of being poisoned?" a young maid, who was enraptured by her story, spoke up hesitantly.

 A hush fell over the crowd as Frithuswith resumed her tale.
-"A strange thing happened after that.
-At the conclusion of the meal, the men rose to their feet, and the servants rearranged the cushions around a table at one side of the tent.
-The master slaver commanded all of us to take a seat on the pillows beside each one of the men.
-Then they brought in these… strange devices… vessels of some sort, from which coiled out long cords."
+"At the conclusion of the meal, the men rose to their feet, and the servants rearranged the cushions around a table at one side of the tent.
+Esarhaddon commanded us to take a seat on the pillows with him and his men.
+Then they brought in this… strange device… a glass vessel of some sort, from which coiled out long cords."
 She wondered how she would ever explain this to these superstitious, ignorant peasant women.
 She did not even understand it herself.

 The women looked to each other in amazement, unable to comprehend anything of what Aeffe had spoken.
 "Is the girl drunk?" a formidable buxom matron whispered to the woman beside her, who shook her head and whispered back, "That I do not know, but something has certainly affected her reason!"

 "Scandalous, brazen hussy!" many of the women condemned her in their minds, but not to her face.
-"The little wanton, she has become a common whore, allowing them to corrupt her virtue!
+"The little wanton, she has become a common whore, allowing these heathens to corrupt her virtue!
 What would her kin think of their pampered darling now?"
 The captives could scarcely account that they had heard her words correctly, and all began wondering whether Aeffe had fallen under the influence and control of a great sorcerer who had charmed her out of her wits, or if she had merely been seduced.

 "Aeffe!"
 Goldwyn exclaimed as she bent down and took the girl's hands in her own.
 "Please, dear, I think you should rest now!
 You are quite distraught!"